Parasitic diseases

 Dogs can also be allergic to fleas' saliva, causing them to excessively scratch themselves and cause themselves harm.
 Although it's not very common for fleas to transmit contagious diseases to dogs, this can be the case with teniasis, heartworms and even bubonic plague.

-Find out how long do fleas live for and how to remove fleas from dogs for more information.
+Find out how to remove fleas from dogs for more information.

 External Parasites of Dogs - Fleas